 A stereo receiver is great for people who just want to listen to music, either streaming from your smartphone or from a CD player or turntable.
 As far as which receiver to buy, it should, of course, depend on how you plan on listening to music.
 But it should also come secondary to your speakers.
 A good rule of thumb, as far as the entry-level price bracket is concerned, is that the receiver shouldn’t cost more than your bookshelf speakers.
 That’s why we set a price cap at $500.
 Below, we’ve listed our favorite entry-level receivers under $500 to pair with your bookshelf speakers.

-The Good: You can’t beat the Onkyo TX-8220’s combination of great sound and affordability.
-It has a RCA output so you can add a powered subwoofer.
-And, thanks to its A/B speaker connections, you can connect a second pair of bookshelf speakers, say if you want to have them play in separate room in your house.
+You can’t beat the Onkyo TX-8220’s combination of great sound and affordability.
+It has an RCA output so you can add a powered subwoofer.
+And, thanks to its A/B speaker connections, you can connect a second pair of bookshelf speakers, say if you want to have them play in a separate room in your house.

-The Good: The British hi-fi maker Cambridge Audio makes some of our favorite audio products and it’s actually rare for them something at such an entry-level price point.
-The AXR85 is excellent stereo reciever that’s pretty powerful and has a beautiful brushed aluminum front pane.
+The British hi-fi maker Cambridge Audio makes some of our favorite audio products and it’s actually rare for them to something at such an entry-level price point.
+The AXR85 is an excellent stereo receiver that’s pretty powerful and has a beautiful brushed aluminum front pane.
 It has a mono RCA output in case you want to add a powered subwoofer, and its front-panel A/B switching allows you to connect two pairs of bookshelf speakers and switch between them.
 With built-in Bluetooth, it’s also easy to stream audio straight from your smartphone.